 - Business Intelligence and Analytics Features

-- Adminstration Features
+- Administration Features

 - Permanent Call Forwarding: All calls attempting to connect to a specific number are automatically transferred to another extension (for example if a person is on leave).

 - Direct Inbound Dial (DID): An external caller can dial a DID number to connect directly to a recipient without having to go through an attendant.
 The DID number can be supplied by the VoIP providers.

 - Shared Line Appearances: Allows a phone to be reachable by several numbers – i.e. calls to different numbers could land on the same phone.

-- Time Dependent Call Handling: The system can handle incoming calls differently based on the time and/or day of the week.
+- Time-Dependent Call Handling: The system can handle incoming calls differently based on the time and/or day of the week.
 Users can configure choices for themselves.
 Calls after working hours could be transferred to cell phones etc.

 - Call Park: An incoming call can be put on hold and the call can be retrieved by the user or another person even from a different phone.